On the stabilizer complexity of Hawking radiation: Wigner negativity in the PSSY model

 The above integral can be evaluated exactly (see Appendix \ref{sec:integral} for details).
 This gives the following result for the ensemble average over the absolute value of the Wigner function:

 where $S_2$ is defined in equation \eqref{eq:secondrenyi} and

 Since $|\overline{W}|$ does not depend on $(q,p)$, the ensemble averaged Wigner negativity is therefore given by:

 Note that when $r \to \infty$ (corresponding to $D \ll e^{S_2}$), $\overline{\mathcal{N}} \sim 1$, while when $r\to 0$ (corresponding to $D \gg e^{S_2}$), then $\overline{\mathcal{N}} \sim \sqrt{\frac{2D}{\pi e^{S_2}}}$, which is the result we obtained from the replica trick calculation in the previous section.
 Equation \eqref{eq:neg} interpolates between these two extreme limits.
-Notably, the answer is completely information theoretic in nature, and does not depend on the choice of computational basis.
+Notably, the answer obtained from the gravitational path integral is completely information theoretic in nature, does not depend on the choice of computational basis, and is closely related to the formula for Wigner negativity in Haar random states \cite{White:2020hgn}.
 In appendix \ref{sec:numerics}, we argue that fluctuations around the ensemble average are suppressed in $\frac{1}{De^{S_0}}$.
 In figure \ref{fig:micro}, we compare our analytical formula for the Wigner negativity with direct numerical calculations for the microcanonical ensemble and find good agreement.

 So, to summarize, the state of the Hawking radiation in the PSSY model has an $O(1)$ Wigner negativity before the Page transition, corresponding to low stabilizer complexity.
 Thus, before the Page transition, the state of the Hawking radiation is classically simulable.
 On the other hand, after the Page transition, the Hawking radiation has an exponentially large Wigner negativity, and thus an exponentially large stabilizer complexity.
 In this case, the state of the Hawking radiation is hard to simulate classically.
 Interestingly, the radiation system contains the black hole interior in its entanglement wedge after the Page transition, so one interpretation is that the large complexity is associated with the black hole interior.
 We will return to this point in section \ref{sec:python}.